AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * Reputation Damage: If the cheating, cheat and exploit distribution, or anti-cheat and anti-exploit evasion distribution activities result in damage to the reputation of the person/company/organization that owns the target application or the Licensor, the User shall be liable for compensating them for any harm to their reputation.

-* Mitigation Costs: The User shall cover the costs incurred by the person/company/organization that owns the target application or the Licensor in their efforts to mitigate and prevent the effects of cheating, cheat and exploit distribution, or anti-cheat and anti-exploit evasion distribution.
+* Mitigation Costs: The User shall cover the costs incurred by the person/company/organization that owns the target application or the Licensor in their efforts to mitigate and prevent the effects of cheating, exploiting, cheat and exploit distribution, or anti-cheat and anti-exploit evasion distribution.

 The determination of compensatory damages shall be made by a court of competent jurisdiction, and the User shall be legally bound to fulfill their obligations regarding such damages.
 The User understands that the Licensor and the person/company/organization that owns the target application reserve the right to pursue any available legal remedies to enforce these compensatory damages.